measured as separate electric and magnetic fields.

 signals from electronic devices used to broadcast and communicate.

 Since the dawn of electricity, our environment has become steadily more polluted by man-made electromagnetic frequencies.
 It took over 100 years from when Benjamin Franklin decided to tinker with a kite and key for Thomas Edison to open the worlds first central power plant in Lower Manhattan, September 1882.
 Over the next four decades the industry would grow rapidly, and by 1920 innovation had made electricity affordable where it was available, and possible where it hadn't been previously accessible.
-However, with this modern utility and all of its convenience came an invisible counterpart: Electromagnetic Radiation.
+However, with this modern utility and all of its convenience came it’s invisible counterparts: Electromagnetic Radiation and Dirty Electricity.

 (Photo: New York, 1887)